Skip to main contentSkip to search

 FOI Transparency Record

-Requiring parents to file FOI requests to access basic program statistics is itself a transparency failure.
+Requiring families and journalists to rely on Freedom of Information requests to access basic program statistics is itself a transparency failure.
 Families deserve real-time public access to this data.

 For full waitlist statistics and data: